studiomitte/slide-menu/README.md

 ...
 ```

-Foldable Submenus will only fold open to the left/right side if the window width is bigger than the configured `minWidthFold`.
+Foldable Submenus will only fold open if the window width is bigger than the configured `minWidthFold`.

-### Additonal Content Within the Menu
+### Additonal Content within the Menu

-Any arbitrary additonal content (e.g. search input fields, detail info,...) can be inserted anywhere in the menu structure.
-The class `slide-menu--additional-content` provides standard padding like it is used for the menu ítems.
+Any arbitrary additonal content (e.g. search input fields, detail info, images,...) can be inserted anywhere in the menu structure.
+The class `slide-menu--additional-content` provides standard padding like it is used for the menu items.
 Example:

 ```html
 <nav class="slide-menu" id="test-menu-left">